-- 4.1 As part of the arrangements in place for maintaining high ethical standards throughout the Authority, on 15 March 2007 the Standards Committee endorsed a definition of what constitutes an ethical governance complaint so that Departments can identify and refer any ethical governance complaints to the appropriate persons, and consistently record such complaints. - 4.2 The definition of an ethical governance complaint as endorsed by the Standards Committee is as follows: - "An alleged breach of the high standards of ethical conduct set out in the codes of conduct for Officers and Members" - 4.3 As the Shared Corporate Anti-Fraud Service investigate allegations of fraud, bribery and corruption, it is not appropriate for such ethical governance complaint issues to be investigated under the Council's normal complaints procedure.
+- 4.1 As part of the arrangements in place for maintaining high ethical standards throughout the Authority, on 15 March 2007 the Standards Committee endorsed a definition of what constitutes an ethical governance complaint so that Departments can identify and refer any ethical governance complaints to the appropriate persons, and consistently record such complaints. - 4.2 The definition of an ethical governance complaint as endorsed by the Standards Committee is as follows:

+- "An alleged breach of the high standards of ethical conduct set out in the codes of conduct for Officers and Members" - 4.3 As the Shared Corporate Anti-Fraud Service investigate allegations of fraud, bribery and corruption, it is not appropriate for such ethical governance complaint issues to be investigated under the Council's normal complaints procedure.
 However, if such a complaint is raised under the complaints procedure, the complainant will be advised that the matter will be referred to the Shared Corporate Anti-Fraud Service to take the appropriate action. - 4.4 The Corporate Complaints Team is a distinct service to that of the Shared Corporate Anti-Fraud Service and is based within the Revenues & Benefits Department.
 The team has overall responsibility for the management and development of the Corporate Complaints policy and for the compilation of the Annual Complaints Review.
-There is a separate report already presented to the Audit and Performance Committee in relation to Annual Complaints for 2020/21.
+There is a separate report already presented to the Audit and Performance Committee in relation to Annual Complaints for 2021/22.
 This report does not identify any ethical governance complaints.
-Adults and Children Social Care Services each have their own separate statutory complaints procedure.
-Neither have received any complaints which meet the definition of an ethical governance complaint, although these would be dealt with outside of the Corporate Complaints Policy.